FAQ On Writing

 But like when and stuff?

-On the weekends, I usually get gluttonous and indulgent and write for a few hours on end.
+On the weekends, I usually get indulgent and write for a few hours on end.

 But I still write every day, at least for a bit.
 I write whenever I feel compelled to.
 I write whenever I have something.
 I write whenever I can.

 How long does a piece take?